Chaudoreille/chess/README.md

     - check situations and resolution
     - Debugging without proper tests
     - Overconfidence is a slow and insidious killer
-    - Sshtress management & organisation (hence the name)
+    - Sshtress and time management (hence the name)

 ## **There was an attempt**